SVMP/svmp.github.io/_posts/2014-05-16-SVMP-1_4_0-released.md

 ---
 layout: default
 title: SVMP 1.4.0 Released
+date: 2014-05-16 16:00:43 -0400
 ---

-SVMP 1.4.0 was released on Friday, May 16 2014.
-This release brings some major changes to the the Android client and SVMP server.
+The 1.4 release of SVMP brings some major changes to the the Android client and SVMP server.
 The Android client was substantially rewritten to move logged in server connections into a persistent background service.
 The SVMP server receiving a thorough refactoring for better modularity, maintainability, and scalability.
 The clients and VM image were updated to a newer upstream release of the WebRTC library, improving video performance and stability in the process.
 Various other minor features and bug fixes were implemented too.
 Read on for more details.

 ## Detailed Change Log